gidambayiantony/TaskEase/README.md

 - Theme selection and background image upload
 - Drag-and-drop functionality for reordering tasks

+## Testing
+- Include instructions for running tests if applicable.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing
+- If you’d like to contribute, please open an issue or submit a pull request.

 ## Acknowledgments
 - Thanks to the [League OAuth2 Client](https://github.com/thephpleague/oauth2-client) for the OAuth integration.